 These vegetarian potstickers are stuffed with veggies and crumbled tofu that’s been pan-fried in a sweet, savoury and smoky sauce.
 These tasty dumplings make a great appetizer or a main dish when served over rice with seared bok choy.

-I love dumplings of all sorts as can clearly be evidenced by my various recipes for vegan wonton soup and vegan potstickers.
+I love dumplings of all sorts as can clearly be evidenced by my various recipes for pork vegan dumplings, vegan wonton soup and vegan potstickers.
 That old recipe for vegan potstickers was one of the first ones that I published on the blog and you can see just how far my dumpling wrapping skills (and photography) have come since then!

 I’m not gonna lie; making vegetarian potstickers takes a bit of time and until you get the hang of the folding, they’re extremely fiddly.
 Fortunately, the pay off is totally worth it!
 Nothing is better than homemade, fresh potstickers cooked just how you like them – tender and crispy at the same time and not at all overly greasy.
 Plus, you’ll feel super accomplished!

 To make vegetarian potstickers you’ll first need some wonton or dumpling wrappers.
 Most store-bought wonton wrappers have egg in them so I always make my own vegan wonton wrappers.
 It’s not as hard as it may seem, and if you have a pasta maker it’s relatively quick to roll out the dough.